blefebvre/implementationdetails.dev/_posts/2020-04-12-react-native-offline-first-db-with-sqlite-hooks.markdown

 ---
 layout: post
-title: "Building an offline first app with React Native and SQLite: 2020 update"
+title: "Building an offline first app with React Native and SQLite: 2020 edition"
 summary: "Get started with SQLite in a React Native app.
 Refreshed for 2020 to feature Hooks, Context, and React Native 0.61.5!"
-date: 2020-02-23 7:32
+date: 2020-04-12 7:32
 comments: true
 tags: [React Native, SQLite, TypeScript, CocoaPods, Dropbox, mobile, apps, offline first]
 ---
 What follows is a refresh of my most-read [post](/blog/2018/11/06/react-native-offline-first-db-with-sqlite/), originally published in 2018.
 The code and content has been given a complete overhaul for 2020 to feature Hooks, Context, and React Native 0.61.5.
+The text has been condensed too because _man_ did I ever ramble on and on back then.

 ---

 This article walks through how I built an _offline first_ React Native app using a device-local SQLite database, and details the patterns that I would recommend following when building your own.

-My original catalyst for this approach was a side project which required the secure storage of financial data in a relational manner.
-Due to the sensitive nature of the data, we did not want to store it on a server.
-The solution we came up with was one where the data would be stored locally on-device, which we found to have a number of benefits:
+## Why?

+Why might you pursue building an offline first app with an integrated database?

-- There would be no server for us to manage, patch, keep online, and serve as a single point of failure for the app
+- There's no server for you to manage, patch, keep online, and serve as a single point of failure for your app
-- There would be no server-side code to develop, debug, load test, and monitor
+- No server-side code to develop, debug, load test, and monitor
-- The app would work offline without any extra effort, since the entire datastore would be contained in the app's <a href="https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html" target="_blank">sandbox directory</a>
+- The app will work offline without any extra effort, since the entire datastore will be contained in the app's <a href="https://developer.apple.com/library/archive/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html" target="_blank">sandbox directory</a>
-- If our users' wished to sync their data with another device, the app could be integrated with a service like <a href="https://www.dropbox.com" target="_blank">Dropbox</a> (a pattern we'd seen work well in other apps, such as <a href="https://1password.com/" target="_blank">1Password</a>)
+- If your users' wish to sync their data with another device, the app can be integrated with a service like <a href="https://www.dropbox.com" target="_blank">Dropbox</a> (a pattern I've seen work well in other apps, such as pre-version 7 <a href="https://1password.com/" target="_blank">1Password</a>)

-We were sold on the approach, and began looking into options for storing relational data on-device with minimal overhead. <a href="https://www.sqlite.org/index.html" target="_blank">SQLite</a> quickly became the natural choice: it's fast, rock solid, and has been battle tested for years across a huge array of platforms and devices.
+When it comes to storing relational data on-device with minimal overhead, <a href="https://www.sqlite.org/index.html" target="_blank">SQLite</a> is the natural choice.
+It's fast, rock solid, and has been battle tested for years across a huge array of platforms and devices.

-Let's start by working through adding SQLite to an existing React Native app (RN going forward) that's built with the excellent productivity combo of TypeScript and CocoaPods.
+Let's begin by adding the native SQLite bits to an existing React Native app (RN going forward) that's built with the excellent combo of TypeScript and CocoaPods.
 Looking for steps to bootstrap an app like this?
 Take 10 minutes and work through the official docs on the subject first: [Using TypeScript with React Native](https://facebook.github.io/react-native/docs/typescript).

 ## What are we building?